mszakacz/mszakacz/README.md

 - Unit tests
 - App distribution to testers and app deployment

+## 📱 Wine Tutor

+#### Project Description:
+Mobile app that teaches you how to recognize different wine's varieties.
+Users can store their wine tastings and rate them.
+App will not only suggest them which aromas professional can find, but also which aromas they found in the past in the same wine.
+And the cherry on the cake is an advanced analytics - app will show you your favorite wine variety, country of origin, aromas.
+Based on these analytics app can suggest you some new wines to try.
+Beautiful animations present how much you drink and shows the map with all your tastings locations as an unforgatable trip memories.

+#### Stack / Tools / Skills:
+- Flutter / Dart
+- BLoC (state management)
+- Stripe (payments)
+- Firebase Functions
+- Node JS (for back-end)
+- Firebase Authentication
+- Firebase Database
+- Geocoding
+- REST API
+- Notifications
+- Deep Linking
+- Unit tests
+- App distribution to testers
+- App deployment

 ## 📱 Engraving app (name covered)

 #### Project Description: